scalar/scalar/documentation/integrations/laravel-scribe.md

 Laravel Scribe is an amazing package to generate OpenAPI files from your existing code base.
 Clumsy annotations aren’t required, the package will just analyze your code.

+> Note: There’s also [Scalar for Laravel](https://github.com/scalar/laravel), which doesn’t come with OpenAPI generation, but renders existing OpenAPI documents.

 ## Create a new Laravel project (optional)

 If you’re starting fresh, download the Laravel installer with composer: